Stage One: Preclerkship Curriculum | NYU Langone Health

 The Foundational Clinical Skills (FCS) module, woven throughout the preclerkship curriculum, allows you to combine concepts learned in the classroom and laboratory with bedside learning experiences.
 You learn core clinical skills that serve as the foundation for your clerkships, medical training, and practice beyond.

 During the FCS module, you focus on bedside diagnosis and clinical reasoning.
 You also learn various communication and conflict-resolution techniques.
 Clinical teaching highlights respectful, responsive care that addresses each patient’s needs, preferences, and values.
-At the conclusion of year one, students have the opportunity to explore various career choices during an eight-week summer fellowship.
+At the conclusion of year one, students have the opportunity to explore various career choices during a six-week summer research opportunity.